Security-Onion-Solutions/securityonion-docs/beats.rst

 .. note::

-   In order to receive logs from Beats, Security Onion must be running Logstash.
-Evaluation Mode and Import Mode do not run Logstash, so you'll need Standalone or a full Distributed Deployment.
+   In order to receive logs from Beats, Security Onion must be running :ref:`logstash`.
+Evaluation Mode and Import Mode do not run :ref:`logstash`, so you'll need Standalone or a full Distributed Deployment.

 so-allow
 --------

-Run ``sudo so-allow`` and select the ``b`` option to allow your Beats agents to send their logs to Logstash port ``5044/tcp``.
+Run ``sudo so-allow`` and select the ``b`` option to allow your Beats agents to send their logs to :ref:`logstash` port ``5044/tcp``.

 Version
 -------